lil-lab/ciff/README.md

       c) Training algorithms like behaviour cloning, A3C, Reinforce.

+**Dataset and Simulators:** Dataset and simulators are available here: https://cornell.box.com/v/emnlp2018-misra

+ Test scripts for visualizing the dataset and simulators will be available on the wiki soon.

-**Code To Come Soon:** We will release a beta version soon along with the datasets and simulators.
+**Code To Come Soon:** We will release a beta version soon.

 **Credits**